snowwits/openend/tmp/browser-store-description.md

 No more spoilers with the Spoiler-Free Mode:

-• Hides the progress and duration of the video you are currently watching.
+• Hides the progress and duration of the video you are currently watching
-• Hides the title, preview and duration of other videos (suggested/related videos, videos in video lists).
+• Hides the title, preview and duration of other videos (suggested/related videos, videos in video lists)
-• Provides a Video Navigation Toolbar to mitigate the lack of a seek bar.
+• Provides a Video Navigation Toolbar to mitigate the lack of a seek bar

 Keyboard / mouse shortcuts: